-Turning towards legislative threats, the Salvadoran legislature is considering a bill that would virtually eliminate criminal enforcement against piracy.
+Turning toward legislative threats, the Salvadoran legislature is considering a bill that would virtually eliminate criminal enforcement against piracy.
 The bill was introduced in September 1999 by three members of the Legislative Assembly in an effort to prevent BSA from initiating criminal raids against pirates.
 The bill would amend existing copyright law to require that copyright owners exhaust all civil remedies and obtain an initial finding in their favor before initiating any criminal proceedings.
-Given the inadequacy of civil enforcement under Salvadoran law (as described below) and the significant time required to obtain a civil finding (at least one year), this bill would effectively prevent any avenue whatsoever to enforce their rights.
+Given the inadequacy of civil enforcement under Salvadoran law (as described below) and the significant time required to obtain a civil finding (at least one year), this bill would effectively prevent any criminal enforcement against copyright infringement and leave copyright owners without any avenue whatsoever to enforce their rights.
 If enacted, this bill would clearly violate El Salvador's current obligations under TRIPS, as well as the GSP, CBI and CBTPA trade programs.
 BSA has been advised by local counsel that it is "unlikely" that this bill will move forward, although the legislation does remain pending in the Economic Commission of the Legislature.